dask/dask-ml/docs/source/hyper-parameter-search.rst

   composite-models such as ``Pipeline`` this can be significantly more efficient as it can avoid expensive repeated computations.

-Both scikit-learn's and Dask-ML's model selection meta-estimators can be used with Dask's :ref:`joblib backend <joblib>`.
+Both Scikit-learn's and Dask-ML's model selection meta-estimators can be used with Dask's :ref:`joblib backend <joblib>`.

 .. _flexible-backends: